- 2 small grills

-Coming soon to Park Forest, Ill., Somonauk Nature Adventure Park combines adventure and nature in one park-redevelopment strategy.
-Planned renovations for the 16-acre park include construction of a two-acre pond with native, prairie, and emergent wetland, recreational fishing, and kayaking.
+Somonauk Nature Adventure Park combines adventure and nature to Park Forest and its surrounding cities.
+Included is a two-acre pond with native, prairie, and emergent wetland, recreational fishing, and kayaking.
 Additional site amenities include walks; accessible, elevated seating; and opportunities for fishing and kayaking.
-The project also becomes part of the village’s Best Management Practices (BMPs) for storm water management.
-Click on the link below to read the full article.
+Somonauk Park also becomes part of the village’s Best Management Practices (BMPs) for storm water management.

-*How to Obtain a 2023 Park/Equipment Permit: Click here for Park Permit Day flyer
+*How to Obtain a 2024 Park/Equipment Permit: Click here for Resident Only Park Permit Week flyer

-Two separate lotteries will be held for Park Forest residents and non-Park Forest residents.
-This lottery system is designed to allow Park Forest residents priority selection in what has become a popular lottery event, with an increasing number of non-Park Forest residents participating in the process.
+The Resident Only Park Permit week is designed to allow Park Forest residents priority selection in what has become a popular lottery event, with an increasing number of non-Park Forest residents participating in the process.

-The Park Permit Lottery for Park Forest residents will begin at 9 a.m.
-The lottery for non-Park Forest residents will immediately follow the Park Forest resident lottery.
-All members of the public must be present by 9 a.m.
-Please check-in between 8:30 a.m. - 8:45 a.m.
+The Resident Only Park Permit Week for Park Forest residents will begin at 9 a.m. on Monday, February 5, 2024 and at 7:30pm.
+Monday, February 12, 2024 non-Park Forest residents can start renting the pavilions.
+All members of the public must be present to book desired date and time.
 Please bring a State ID to verify residency.

 WHAT TO BRING TO YOUR APPOINTMENT TO SECURE A PARK/EQUIPMENT PERMIT